 The new IRP/IFTA system that Motor Vehicle Services has converted to has been a great success.
 There are blips in the data but not enough to lower our scores.
-Data Quality is taken very seriously and if there are ever any issues we work diligently and swiftly to have them
+Data Quality is taken very seriously and if there are ever any issues we work diligently and swiftly to have them resolved.

-Program Activities FY 2022 - 2024: Describe activities that will be taken to achieve or maintain a "Good/Green" rating in all measures including the overall SSDQ rating.
-Also, describe how your State provides resources to conduct DataQs operations within your State, and describe how elevated/appeals requests are handled.
+Program Activities FY 2022 - 2024: Describe activities that will be taken to achieve or maintain a "Good" (Green) rating in all measures including the overall SSDQ rating.
+Include a description of all O&M costs for SSDQ.
+Also, describe how your State provides resources to conduct DataQs operations within your State, and how elevated/appeals requests are handled.